 Get out of the sun and slow down and cover up–Find some lovely shade and cool off—but not too much.
 The nature of cold is to contract and tighten down.
 Too much cold too quickly will contract the pores and stop sweat—keeping heat locked in the body.
 Running into a house that is 40 degrees colder than the outside temperature will shock the system further.
 Set your house temperature so it’s not so extreme a swing from the outdoors–better for you and the environment.
 If this isn’t an option, cover up a little more in doors.
 If you stay outdoors, cover up with a hat and light shirt.

 Hydrate with Water–Drink plenty of cool or room temperature water.
 Try to avoid cold or iced water.
 Excessively cold or iced drinks will chill your delicate tissues throat and stomach too rapidly, and, again, can contract the pores.
 Your body will have to generate more heat to warm the water for absorption…thus heating you up more.
 Use water or light teas and avoid sugary or syrupy drinks that will dehydrate you further.
 You can accent your water with cucumbers, hibiscus, lemon or lime, rosemary and mint to help replenish and refresh.
-The lovely picture in the drink is a mix of lavender, lime and hibiscus.
+The drink pictured in this blog is a simple mix of lavender, lime and hibiscus with a kiss of honey.

 To Sweat or Not To Sweat–Most hot climates use a fair amount of pungents or spicy flavors to help the body sweat and move excess heat out of the core.
 Think of Indian and spicy Asian foods.
 If you aren’t sweating use a few mild pungents to start sweat: cayenne, cinnamon, curry, pepper.
 A little goes a long way.
 If you are very thin and dehydrated, don’t go overboard.
 If you already sweat a lot (as in cases of menopause or hot flash) or have bled a lot, DO NOT induce more sweating.
 You are losing too much fluids and we need to hydrate and maintain moisture.
 The ideal therapy would not be to drain out more fluids.
 For this reason, I do not recommend hot yoga for yin deficient women.